 After receipt, complaints will be reviewed.
-We will do our best for trying to provide you with an answer in less than 2 working days.
+We will do our best to try to give you an answer within 3 working days.
 Take into account that in some cases, an effective complaint resolution may require longer time periods.

-5. LABORATORY COMMITMENT ON DATA PRIVACY OF PERSONAL INFORMATION
+LABORATORY COMMITMENT ON DATA PRIVACY OF PERSONAL INFORMATION